2015 Country Liberal Party leadership spill: Resolution

 Under pressure from the CLP's organisational wing, the CLP party room met on the afternoon of 3 February to break the impasse.
 At that meeting, an agreement was reached between the Giles and Westra van Holthe factions whereby Giles would continue as leader, with Westra van Holthe as his deputy.
 Westra van Holthe ruled out another leadership challenge against Giles.
-Giles later dumped Westra van Holthe supporter Robyn Lambley from cabinet, labelling her a "conspirator".
+Speaker Kezia Purick and Minister for Community Services Bess Price reportedly threatened to resign from the CLP unless Giles was reinstated, which would have cost the CLP its majority.
+Giles later sacked Health Minister and Westra van Holthe supporter Robyn Lambley from cabinet, saying that the coup had put "the [Government's] faith at risk with Territorians," and Lambley needed to "take some responsibility" for her role.

-Giles announced a new cabinet on 10 February; Transport Minister Matt Conlan, a supporter of the spill, resigned and moved to the backbench "to spend time with his family", and former Treasurer Dave Tollner, who had been forced to resign in August 2014, was reinstated into the ministry and as Treasurer.
+Giles announced a new cabinet on 10 February; Transport Minister Matt Conlan, a supporter of the spill, resigned and moved to the backbench "to spend time with his family", and former Treasurer Dave Tollner, who had been forced to resign in August 2014, was reinstated into the ministry as Treasurer.
 The Guardian reported that Conlan's departure had been expected following the failure of the spill.

 A year after the spill, the CLP was thrown from office in the worst defeat ever suffered by a sitting government in Territory history.
 Both Giles and Westra van Holthe lost their own seats.